jeffery881001/ORA-project-vehicle-sharing/README.md

 ![image](https://github.com/jeffery881001/ORA-project-vehicle-sharing/blob/main/figures/sensitivity_preserved.png)

+## Major contribution
+In this project, the major contribution is the greedy algorithm in phase 2 and the insight drawn from the numerical study (note that phase 1 is an implementation practice of an existing model in the literature).
+Though the algorithm is simple, it can generate a plan for the company to respond to real-time orders as quickly as possible.
+Without the algorithm, the company either spends a lot of time finding an optimal solution, leading to the situation that the customer will wait for a long time, or generates a solution that is not too good.
+Furthermore, via numerical experiments and sensitivity analysis, we may see that even when there are thousands of orders, our method still provides a solution that is close enough to the optimal one.
+Practitioners can also determine whether our algorithm is an appropriate method based on the ratio of the number of preserved orders to that of real-time order.

 ## Conclusion
 In our project, we consider a vehicle-sharing company facing reserved orders and real-time orders.
 For reserved orders, we build a mathematical model based on the network graph to solve the problem optimally.
 For real-time orders, we propose an efficient greedy algorithm to approach it.
 The effectiveness and efficiency are demonstrated through numerical experiments.

 ## Reference
 - Ma, J., Li, X., Zhou, F., Hao, W., 2017.
 Designing optimal autonomous vehicle sharing and reservation systems: A linear programming approach.
 Transp.
 Res.
 Part C:
 Emerg.
 Technol.
 84, 124–141.